-- The Angry Beavers episode "Same Time Last Week" focuses on Dagget annoying his brother Norbert.
-Norb threatens to punch Dag into last week, and he does...
-Only for Dagget to start annoying him all over again.
-It goes on and on, until finally when trying avoid annoying Norb, he ends up getting punched back to the stone age.
+- The Angry Beavers episode "Same Time Last Week" focuses on Daggett annoying his brother Norbert.
+Norb threatens to punch Dag into last week, and he does... only for Daggett to start annoying him all over again.
+It goes on and on, until finally when trying to avoid annoying Norb, he ends up getting punched back to the stone age.

 - On an episode of Codename: Kids Next Door, Cree threatens to turn the treehouse upside down if Numbuh One doesn't tell her where her sister is.
-He tells her he'd like to see her try.
-Cut to the treehouse literally turned upside down and Numbuh One stating he didn't think she could actually do it.
+He tells her to go ahead and try it.
+Smash Cut to the treehouse literally turned upside down and a dazed and very bruised up Numbuh One stating he didn't think she could actually do it.

 Nathan: Aw man, I hate Finland.
 I need a hundred beers.